MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 Survey scoring allows you to assign a point value to individual answer options.
 Point values are added to generate a survey-level score for each survey response.
 A survey with point values assigned to answer options is known as a scored survey.
 You can use scored surveys to measure your respondent's overall satisfaction level.
 For example, a scored survey can help you get a better picture on customer service, agent's performance, and so on.

-For example, as an healthcare provider, you have created a survey to measure the psychological distress of your patients by using Kessler 5 Distress Scale.
+For example, as a healthcare provider, you have created a survey to measure the psychological distress of your patients by using Kessler 5 Distress Scale.
 The survey consists of five questions with the following answer options:

 - None of the time
 - A little of the time